OscarFromNZ/InstagramMutualFollowerChecker/README.md

 # Instagram Mutual Followers Checker

-A Node.js/Express web application that checks for mutual followers between 2 or more public Instagram accounts by scraping their followers data.
+A Node.js/Express web application that checks for mutual followers between 2 or more Instagram accounts by scraping their followers data.

 ## Features